JT2106/Hyperdimensional-computing-tactile-sensing/README.md

 You can open and run this project through the project file "d_active.xpr" in [**Vivado 2023.1**](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
 The HDL source code can be found in "d_active.srcs".

 ### d_control_gripper
 The project run to obtain grip-force control and object identification data.
-This project implements an incomplete version of **TactileHD**, excluding pbject identification and active incremental learning.
+This project implements an incomplete version of **TactileHD**, excluding object identification and active incremental learning.

 You can also open and run this project through the project file "d_control_gripper.xpr" in **Vivado 2023.1**.
 The HDL source code can be found in "d_control_gripper.srcs".